vtexdocs/dev-portal-content/docs/guides/VTEX-Platform-Overview/Composability/composability.md

 ![Pragmatic composability](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/docs/guides/VTEX-Platform-Overview/Composability/pragmatic-composability.png)

-The most appropriate model will depend on the level of digital maturity and specialization needed for each business.
+> ℹ️ The most appropriate model will depend on the level of digital maturity and specialization needed for each business.
 In these cases, merchants use VTEX as the commerce engine and choose which components of the commerce experience will be decoupled.
+>

-Choosing a case or set of features at the beginning does not exclude the possibility of changing the architecture later.
+> Choosing a case or set of features at the beginning does not exclude the possibility of changing the architecture later.
 Adding new features and decoupling functions with third-party integrations is possible over time.

 Learn more about each model in the following sections.